ambercaravalho/open-author-clock/README.md

 Happy contributing! 🎉

+## Known Issues

+Visit this repo's [Issues](https://github.com/ambercaravalho/open-author-clock/issues) page to see known issues and contribute to make this project even better!

 ## License Disclaimer

 This project uses quotes sourced from the [literaryclock](https://github.com/elegantalchemist/literaryclock) repo under the GNU General Public License v3.0.
 We adhere to the same license, ensuring: